Techniques

 Single candidates are the most basic technique and should be mastered before moving on to hidden singles and other advanced methods.

 The single candidate technique is the cornerstone of Sudoku solving.
-By mastering this fundamental method, you'll build a solid foundation for learning more advanced techniques and become a more efficient solver.
+This fundamental method identifies cells with only one possible number by systematically checking all three units—row, column, and box.
+By mastering this essential technique, you'll build a solid foundation for learning more advanced solving methods and become a more efficient solver.